-In a typical experimentally relevant situation, cf. Fig 1b and 6, we notice that shape of the "S" feature is better captured by the Lorentizian broadening, while the width is better described by the Gaussian.
+In a typical experimentally relevant situation, cf. Fig. 1(b) and Fig. 10, we notice that the shape of the S feature is better captured by the Lorentizian broadening, while the width is better described by the Gaussian.
 We conclude that the precise form of the broadening can be investigated using the complete charge stability diagrams.
-While our brief description here suggests an intermediate between a Lorentzian and a Gaussian, this can be achieved in a multitude of ways, e.g. parameter (ε) dependent broadenings (γ) or different power law decays.
+While our brief description here suggests an intermediate between a Lorentzian and a Gaussian, this can be achieved in a multitude of ways, e.g., parameter (ε) dependent broadenings (γ) or different power law decays.
 Furthermore, as (part of) the CSD level lies in the measurement bias window we expect resonant effects, which must be resummed to be accounted for properly.
-A detailed future study of the sub-splitting of region (ii) in Fig. 3c will have to take such effects into account.
+The dependence of region (iii) in Fig. 1(b) on these effects will be the focus of future studies.

-4. Asymmetry in the "S" -shape
+4. Asymmetry in the S shape

-As discussed in Supplementary Information A 2, the experimental data shows an asymmetry in the "S"-shape, which breaks the particle-hole symmetry of the $\epsilon{\rm L} = -U/2$, $\epsilon{\rm R} = -U/2$ configuration.
-If both left and right levels are allowed to be spin degenerate (as expected in the zero magnetic field experiment) this leads to overall degeneracies of 1, 2, 2, 4 for the empty, left-, right-and doubly-occupied states respectively.
-The fact that the empty and doubly-occupied states have different degeneracies manifestly breaks particle-hole symmetry.
+As discussed in Appendix A 2, the experimental data show an asymmetry in the S shape, which breaks the particle-hole symmetry of the $\epsilon{\rm L} = -U/2$, $\epsilon{\rm R} = -U/2$ configuration.
+If both left and right levels are allowed to be spin degenerate (as expected in the zero magnetic field experiment) this leads to overall degeneracies of 1,2,2,4 for the empty, left-, right-, and doubly occupied states, respectively.
+The fact that the empty and doubly occupied states have different degeneracies manifestly breaks particle-hole symmetry.
 We conclude that spin degeneracy is a candidate for the asymmetry seen in the experiment.
-To further investi-
+To further investigate this property, we include the degeneracies in our rate equation, which leads to a transformation in the rates which add or remove electrons from the DD.